 - Created: Thursday, 29 March 2018 11:03

 The authoritarian Spanish state has dramatically stepped up its repression of Catalan separatists involved in the independence referendum held in the region in October 2017.
 The third attempt to swear in a president of the Catalan parliament has failed and the candidate has been jailed; the Spanish state is blocking any political way forward as it continues its control of the region, under Article 155 of the Constitution; more politicians have been jailed or persecuted, and those protesting on the streets of Catalonia against repressive rule from Madrid have been met with sustained police brutality.
 In part, the right-wing government of Mariano Rajoy hopes to divert attention away from mass mobilisations in Spanish cities against austerity, corruption and racism, coupled with Rajoy’s own struggle to get his Budget passed in parliament.
-Juanjo Rivas and Cat Wiener report.
+Juanjo Rivas and Cat Alison report.

 Crackdown against Catalan politicians and protesters

 On the night of 25 March, the former Catalan president Carles Puigdemont was detained on a European arrest warrant by police in Germany, following a tip-off from Spanish intelligence agents who were tracking him via GPS on one of his companion’s mobile phones.
 Puigdemont had been travelling back from Finland to Belgium, where he has lived in self-imposed exile since Spain charged him with rebellion, sedition and misuse of public funds following the independence referendum.
 He could face up to 30 years in jail if found guilty by a Spanish court.
 Spain is now seeking his extradition.
 A German court will decide if the charges he faces can be considered offences under German law.